GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ## Random scenario sampling, stratified by magnitude
 ----------------------------------------------------

-Our simplest random scenario sampling algorithm proceeds as follows
+Our simplest random scenario sampling algorithm is termed `stratified-sampling` and proceeds as follows
 * Group the scenarios by magnitude
 * For each magnitude, sample a given number of scenarios with replacement, with the chance of sampling each scenario proportional to its conditional